ryanp3343/LiveScreenTranslator/README.md

 1. Download the latest release of LiveScreenTranslator from the [Releases page](https://github.com/ryanp3343/LiveScreenTranslator/releases).
 Download the LiveScreenTranslator.zip asset.
 2. Extract the downloaded archive to a location of your choice.
-3. Navigate to the extracted folder and run the `main.exe` file to start the application.
+3. Navigate to the extracted folder and run the `LiveScreenTranslator.exe` file to start the application.

 ### Method 2: Clone the Repository